Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities

-However, the questions of understanding the physical mechanisms responsible for CD enhancement, and of how to distinguish and optimize the contributions of the mirror, embedded material and chiral polariton excitation to the measured CD, are still open problems.
-In this Letter, we propose a theoretical model of a chiral FP cavity, made of two helicity-preserving (HP) dielectric metamirrors.
+In this Letter, we propose a theoretical model of a chiral FP cavity made of two helicity-preserving (HP) dielectric photonic-crystal (PC) mirrors.
 For an LCP (RCP) wave entering the cavity, we compute and analyze the total transmission factor $T_{+}$ ($T_{-}$) of the light signal going out of the cavity.
 The CD signal is quantified by the differential circular transmission (DCT) as $\mbox{DCT}\equiv 2(T_{+}-T_{-})/(T_{+}+T_{-})$.
 By fine tuning of the cavity properties, we show the possibility to enhance the intrinsic contribution to DCT of a chiral Pasteur medium embedded inside the cavity by two orders of magnitude, thus making such an optical device a suitable candidate to realize chiral-discrimination measurements.
-We also report the first clear signature of chiral polariton formation upon entering the light-matter strong-coupling regime, in the absence of any applied static magnetic field.
+We also report the first clear signature of \textit{chiral polariton} formation upon entering the light-matter strong-coupling regime, in the absence of any applied static magnetic field.

 \textit{Modelling a FP cavity.---} We first model a normal FP cavity made of two highly reflective silver mirrors (see \autoref{Fig1}-a)).
-Such mirrors are described by means of a thin homogeneous layer, with a Drude-Lorentz permittivity accounting for the metal dispersion and losses~\cite{jackson1999classical,Johnson1972}.
-We then fill the cavity with a thiophene polymer medium (see \autoref{Fig1}-c)), that can be functionalized such that the polymer 3D structure is arranged in helices, and has a bright absorption peak in the visible at frequency $\omega_0 \approx 1.9\mbox{ eV}/\hbar $~\cite{chiralthiophene}.
+Such mirrors are described by a thin homogeneous layer, with Drude-Lorentz permittivity accounting for the metal dispersion and losses~\cite{jackson1999classical,Johnson1972}.
+We then fill the cavity with a thiophene polymer medium (see \autoref{Fig1}-b)), that can be functionalized such that the polymer 3D structure is arranged in helices, and has a bright absorption peak in the visible at frequency $\omega_0 \approx 1.9\mbox{ eV}/\hbar $~\cite{chiralthiophene}.
 Optical properties of the resulting HLI Pasteur medium, are described by the Condon constitutive relations~\cite{Condon1937}, linking the displacement vector $\vec{D}$ and magnetic induction $\vec{B}$ to the electric field $\vec{E}$ and magnetic field $\vec{H}$:

-where $c$ is the speed of light and $\varepsilon_0$ ($\mu_0$) is the vacuum dielectric (magnetic) permittivity.
-The relative magnetic permittivity $\mu$ is taken equal to $1$, since the medium is non-magnetic.
-The relative dielectric permittivity $\varepsilon$ is described by a broad Lorentzian absorption lineshape~\cite{jackson1999classical}:
+where $c$ is the speed of light and $\varepsilon_0$ ($\mu_0$) is the vacuum permittivity (permeability).
+The relative permeability $\mu$ is taken equal to $1$, since the medium is non-magnetic.
+The relative permittivity $\varepsilon$ is described by a broad Lorentzian absorption lineshape~\cite{jackson1999classical}: